t-d-k/LibreCrypt/docs/technical_details__FreeOTFE_CDB_layout_format_2.md

-The "Encrypted block" does contain a certain amount of data that may be reasonably guessed by an attacker (e.g. the CDB format ID), however this would be of very limited use to an attacker launching a "known plaintext" attack as the amount of this data is minimal, and as with pretty much any OTFE system the encrypted partition image can reasonably expected to contain significantly more known plaintext than the CDB anyway (e.g. the partition's boot sector)
+The "Encrypted block" does contain a certain amount of data that may be reasonably guessed by an attacker (e.g. the CDB format ID), however this would be of very limited use to an attacker launching a "known plaintext" attack as the amount of this data is minimal, and as with pretty much any transparant encryption system the encrypted partition image can reasonably expected to contain significantly more known plaintext than the CDB anyway (e.g. the partition's boot sector)

 ##### CDB Encryption